rackerlabs/rackspace-how-to/content/general/rackspace-referral-program.md

 Following are the key features of the program:

-- Delivers immediate rewards and benefits to our customers and partners in return for their referrals
+- Delivers immediate rewards and benefits to our customers and partners in return for their referrals.
-- Provides a simple and intuitive program that makes it easy for you to do business with us
+- Provides a simple and intuitive program that makes it easy for you to do business with us.
-- Enables our customers and partners to leverage the unique depth and breadth of the Rackspace Hybrid Cloud portfolio
+- Enables our customers and partners to leverage the unique depth and breadth of the Rackspace Hybrid Cloud portfolio.
-- Leverages our global brand to uncover new opportunities and easily refer out solutions to your customers and prospects
+- Leverages our global brand to uncover new opportunities and easily refer out solutions to your customers and prospects.

 In addition to providing Rackspace and cobranded collateral, we also have a portal that you can use to register your leads, access sales and marketing